tmobile/magentaA11y/_checklist-native/link.md

 ## Developer notes

-- Clickable textview that navigates the user outside the app (Ex: opens a browser)
+- Clickable text that navigates the user outside the app (ex: opens a browser)
 - Button: even if the control visibly looks like a link, code as a button to cue the screen reader the action will keep them within the app
-- Focus around an entire paragraph and activating an in-line link with double tap is an expected behavior.
-The link does not have isolated focus.
+- When accessing an in-line link that is inside a paragraph, the focus should be around the paragraph container.
+Double-tap to activate the link is an expected behavior.
+  - A link from within a paragraph does not have standalone focus.
 (There can be only one active link in the paragraph)

 ### Name

-- Clickable text describes the destination or purpose of the link
+- **UIKit**
+  - The link's visible text will overwrite the link's `accessibilityLabel`.
+  - Add a gesture recognizer to the text that is to become a link
-- Programmatic name matches the visible text
+  - Stylize the text to appear as a link
+  - Add

+- **SwiftUI**
+  - If no visible label, use view modifier `accessibilityLabel(_:)`.
+  - If button has icon(s), hide the icon(s) from VoiceOver by using view modifier `accessibilityHidden(true)`.

 ### Role

-- Ensure screen reader users can navigate to links from the Local Context Menu and Rotor
+- When using non-native controls (custom controls), roles will need to be manually coded.

-- **iOS**
+- **UIKit**
-  - Use TextView with `UIAccessibilityTraitLink`
+  - Use `UIButton`
-  - Announces as "link"
-- **Android**
-  - TextView - Announces as "link"
-  - `URLSpan` / `ClickableSpan`
+  - If necessary, set `accessibilityTraits` to `.button`.
+  - If necessary, set `accessibilityTraits` to `.link`.
-  - Linkify Class
+- **SwiftUI**
+  - Use native `Link` view
+  - If necessary, use view modifier `accessibilityAddTraits(.isLink)` to assign the role as Link.
+  - If applicable, use view modifier `accessibilityRemoveTraits(:)` to remove unwanted traits.

 ### Groupings